AndrejKiri/AndrejKiri/CV.md

 ### UX Researcher at UsabilityLab
 *01/07/2014 – 15/06/2015* (11 mos) | Moscow, Russia | [usabilitylab.ru](https://usabilitylab.ru)

 I worked on projects for various clients from the telecom, banking, and retail industries.
-I prototyped and tested the usability of web, mobile, and ATM interfaces.
+I prototyped and tested the usability of the web, mobile, and ATM interfaces.

 <details>
 	<summary><i>About UsabilityLab</i></summary>